-NU450.1 Nursing Summer Preceptorship/NU450.2 Nursing Synthesis
+NU450.2 Nursing Synthesis

 This course is intended to build, integrate and refine the knowledge, skills and attitudes developed throughout the nursing curriculum.
 Application of critical thinking, clinical reasoning, therapeutic communication, ethical decision making, and professionalism is facilitated through special projects and scholarly work.
-NU450.1. is completed in the summer of junior year prior to entering senior year.
+This course follows completion of NU450.1 and is done in spring of senior year.